Writing Tips (Part 2): 5 Writing Mistakes You Don't Realize You're Making

 Subjects and verbs shouldn’t be separated by commas, unless some unnecessary modifying phrase comes between them.
 “The dog, licked his bowl” is incorrect; the subject “dog” should not be separated from the verb “licked” by a comma.
 However, if we wrote the sentence like this, “The dog, who just came in the door, licked his bowl,” then the use of commas is correct.
 “Who just came in the door” is not necessary to the meaning of this sentence (which is communicating that the dog licked the bowl), so it’s information that can be placed in commas.

-“That” should almost never be proceeded by a comma, while “which” should almost always be proceeded by a comma.
+“That” should almost never be preceded by a comma, while “which” should almost always be preceded by a comma.
 “This is my watch that my mom got me” does not require a comma, because “that” is used to communicate information that is necessary to understand.
 The narrator is pointing out that this specific watch was the one purchased by his or her mom, and the sentence implies that the narrator has other watches.
 However, “This is my watch, which my mom got me” has an entirely different meaning.
 “Which my mom got me” is now a side note about the watch but is not essential information.
 The narrator is simply identifying the watch he or she possesses.

 Error #3: Apostrophes.